Guidance on social distancing for everyone in Wales and protecting older people and vulnerable adults.

 - if you are meeting one other household, stay outdoors and stay local

 Stay at home if you or anyone you live with has symptoms.

 Background and scope of guidance

 This guidance is for everyone, including children.
-It advises on social distancing measures we should all be taking to reduce social interaction between people in order to reduce the transmission of coronavirus (COVID-19).
-It is intended for use in situations where people are living in their own homes, with or without additional support from friends, family and carers.
+It advises on social and physical distancing measures we should all be taking to reduce social interaction between people in order to reduce the transmission of coronavirus (COVID-19).
+It is intended for use in situations where people are visiting indoor places (such as shops) or outdoors, living in their own homes, with or without additional support from friends, family and carers.
 If you live in a residential care setting - guidance is available at residential care setting.

-We are advising those who are at increased risk of severe illness from coronavirus (COVID-19) to be particularly stringent in following social distancing measures.
+We are advising those who are vulnerable and at increased risk of severe illness from coronavirus (COVID-19) to be particularly stringent in following social and physical distancing measures.
 This group includes those who are: